PreethiBompally/DBProjects/README.md

 4.LinHashMap.java
 5.FileList.java

--- we have created a folder "store" which saves each tables' data.This folder has to be in the same directory as "src".
+-- we have created a folder "store" which saves each tables' data.
+This folder has to be in the same directory as "src".
--- We have generated documentaion using Java Docs.
-The documentaion folder is in the same directory as "src".
+-- We have generated documents using Java Docs.
+The documentation folder is in the same directory as "src".

 Execution:

 1.Run "MovieDB.java" which has main method.
-This creates, inserts and saves tables' data.
+This creates, inserts, and saves tables' data.
-2.This main method calls all the relational operations(select,i_join) that are implemented in "Table.java".
+2.This main method calls all the relational operations(select, i_join) that are implemented in "Table.java".